 - I have too many images and css and js files that all make too many http requests!

-How I solve theme:
+How I Solve Them

-install firebug and then Yslow in firefox , then run it!
+Install firebug and then Yslow in Firefox , then run it!

-and I solve these issues with few steps:
+You can easily see your performance problems and I solve these issues with few steps:

-cloudflare caches my images and css files. it also make my js files into a file that laods js files asynchronously (I love this guys, they are really awesome with their nice apps and bulit in security pipeline!)
+cloudflare caches my images and CSS files.
+It also makes my js files into a file that loads js files asynchronously (I love these guys, they are really awesome with their nice apps and built in security pipeline!)

 - Reduce the size of images: I use Smush.it to do this!

 In Apache: Use this article

-warning!!: if you want to change the file just rename it to make browser understand that file has been changed! (if you remove Etags!)
+Warning!!: If you want to change the file, just rename it to make browser understand that file has been changed! (if you remove Etags!)

 Apache: Use this Article From !Yahoo

 - Social links Problems: I solve it by deleting theme from my master page! but if you want to use it , this article is helpful for you!
 Adding the Facebook Like Button to a Website!